top of page

 Christina Haffler

 Christina has always had a passion for creating and art-making.
-She studied at the University of Kentucky (UK), where she worked in the UK College of Fine Arts costume shop.
-She graduated from UK in 2015 with a Bachelor’s Degree in Art Education and Art Studio.
-After graduation, she began teaching art at Mary Queen of the Holy Rosary School.
-She was an art teacher for 6 years and absolutely loved creating and working with her students.
-In the summer of 2023, she was an apprentice in the Wardrobe department at The Lexington Theatre Company (The Lex) for their productions of The Sound of Music and Memphis and discovered her passion for theatrical costuming!
-She assisted InnOVATION with costuming Seussical Jr. in the fall of 2023, which was her first show as a professional costumer.
-Recently, she has gone on to work as a stitcher/dresser for The Lex's Wardrobe team for their holiday production of White Christmas.
-In her spare time, she works on independent sewing and costuming commissions.
-In the future, she hopes to continue costuming future shows with InnOVATION and The Lex, as well as teach sewing and costuming classes.
-When she is not costuming, she is working as InnOVATION's Associate Program Coordinator.
-Christina is so thrilled to join the InnOVATION team!
+She graduated in 2015 from the University of Kentucky with a BA in Art Education and Art Studio.
+After graduation, she taught Art at Mary Queen of the Holy Rosary School for 6 years.
+In the summer of 2023, she was a Wardrobe Apprentice at The Lexington Theatre Company (The Lex) and fell in love with theatrical costuming in their productions of The Sound of Music and Memphis.
+She also worked as Stitcher and Dresser for The Lex’s production of White Christmas and as Costume Floor Manager for The Lex's productions of Fiddler on the Roof and Jersey Boys.
+She is now working as the Associate Program Coordinator for InnOVATION.
+She also was InnOVATION's Costumer in their productions of Seussical Jr. and Mean Girls Jr. In the future, she hopes to continue costuming future shows with InnOVATION and The Lex, as well as teach sewing and costuming classes.
+Christina is so thrilled to be a part of the InnOVATION team!

 image1-1.jpeg